← Back to blog

 • Touch-ups may be required sooner

-When the tissue has been regenerated and stabilized, pigment has a healthier foundation to anchor into.
-This leads to more consistent retention and smoother visual blending.
+When the tissue has been regenerated and stabilized, pigment has a healthier foundation to anchor into

 My Approach: Options, Not Pressure